tyaneqies/meaw-defence/README.md

  * [Unity](https://unity.com/download)

 ## Installation
-* Clone the project to your local directory.
+* Clone the project to your local directory
 * Open project file with Unity
 * [Build and run it!](https://docs.unity3d.com/Manual/BuildSettings.html)